mv4zz/mkz-tool/README.md

 # usage
-- run the tool by executing the batch file: mkz.bat
+- run the tool by executing the batch file: mkz-tool.bat

+# WARNING: ⚠️
+do not start the .py by a ide. libaries will not install and time gets wasted.

 # documentation
-- see the wiki or docs folder for detailed usage instructions and advanced options
+- see mv4zz on discord for detailed usage instructions and better analyis of this script 🪄

 # screenshots 📜
 - example interface: